 - Less stress – A lively, social office can make for an enjoyable work environment, but when it comes to crunch time, your team also needs spaces where they can buckle down without fear of distraction.
 Otherwise, the possibility of being interrupted and the need to tell coworkers to stay away can become a source of tension or stress.

 #4 Use Versatile Conference Room Tables

 If you work in a small office space or your conference room doubles as a workspace most days of the week, think about outfitting the small office space with tables that can be easily reconfigured to match the needs of your team.

-For instance, folding multi-purpose tables can be lined up against the wall when needed for individual work or pulled out into the middle of the room when needed for conferences and meetings.
+For instance, multi-purpose office nesting tables can be lined up against the wall when needed for individual work or pulled out into the middle of the room when needed for conferences and meetings.
 Tables that feature wheels make for even easier maneuvering and rearranging.

 Here are a few conference table arrangements to try: